secretstartups/handbook/ceo/shadow/index.html.md

 **Tips for time-keeping:**
 - Decide who.
 Past shadows have found it helpful for the individual in the second week of the program to commit to keeping time when applicable.
 - Understand meeting length.
 Use the calendar invite as an indication of how long the meeting should last.
 Remember, we do [speedy meetings](/handbook/communication/#scheduling-meetings).
-- **Shadows should provide a 5-minute and 1-minute notification.** Writing "Time check, 5 minutes" on Zoom chat is often sufficient.
-If the meeting reaches the end time, unmute and verbally say "We're in overtime".
+- Shadows should provide a 5-minute and a 1-minute notification.
+You can write "Time check, 5 minutes" on Zoom chat.
+- **If a meeting is running over the allocated time, unmute and verbally say "we're in overtime".** Don't wait for a break in the conversation.

 **Tools to help.**